nodejs/wiki-archive/Building-node.js-on-mingw.md

 * Download OpenSSL from [openssl.org](http://www.openssl.org/source/)
 * Untar it.
 By default the node build script will look for openssl in `..\openssl`, so if you put node in `c:\node` it will expect that openssl is `c:\openssl`.
+* Check that you have Perl installed with `perl -v`.
+Otherwise install it with `mingw-get install perl`
-* Configure it by running `./configure no-shared mingw` from the mingw shell
+* Configure OpenSSL by running `./configure no-shared mingw` from the mingw shell
 * `make`
 * Do not attempt to `make install`
 * `cd` to the node directory